intelsmartedgeons/docs/application-onboarding/application-onboarding-cmdline.md

 ### Requirements
 #### Hardware
-- An Intel® Smart Edge Open cluster that has been deployed by running the [Developer Experience Kit](/experience-kits/developer-experience-kit.md).
+- An Intel® Smart Edge cluster that has been deployed by running the [Developer Experience Kit](/experience-kits/developer-experience-kit.md).

 #### Software
 The Helm v3 CLI must be installed on the system hosting the cluster.
 For instructions, see the [Helm documentation](https://helm.sh/docs/intro/install/)